Image colourisation by using streamlit

 Convert images to grayscale

-Colorize black and white images automatically
+Colorize black and white images instantly

 Convert images to grayscale